 - If applicable, apply for financial aid.
 The federal financial aid application (FAFSA) is also available online.

-For consideration for the Fall start date, the student will be contacted in April advising the student if they were accepted into the Program.
-For consideration for the Spring start date, the student will be contacted in October advising the student is they were accepted into the Program.
-If the student is still in the process of obtaining their prerequisite courses, DO apply by the application deadlines and, if considered for the Program, the student will receive a provisional letter of acceptance.
-The letter will indicate that until the final grades for the prerequisite courses are posted the student will not be formally accepted into the Program.
-After the posting of the grades the student will receive the formal Program acceptance letter in June for the Fall start date and in December for the Spring start date.
+For consideration for the Spring start date, the student will be contacted in December advising the student if they were accepted into the Program.
+If the student is still in the process of obtaining their prerequisite courses, DO apply by the application deadlines.
+The acceptance letter will be sent once the final grades for the prerequisite courses are posted.
 Students accepted into the Program will work directly with the Program Coordinator to determine next steps.
-Students not accepted into the Program should contact the Student Advising Department or the Health Science Institute (email@example.com) to determine next steps.
+Students not accepted into the Program should contact the Student Advising Department or the Health Science Institute to determine next steps.